mmagnuski/borsar/README.md

 both methods require you to have [git](https://git-scm.com/) installed.

 ## Documentation
 Go to the [online documentation](https://mmagnuski.github.io/borsar.github.io/index.html) for more information about usage examples or full API docs.
+:construction: be warned that documentation is under contstruction :construction: